FreeAndFair/ColoradoRLA/tools/rla_utils/README.md

 the sampled ballots, calculate risk levels, and estimate sample sizes.

 # Installation
-The software has been tested on Ubuntu Linux 18.04 LTS ("bionic").
+The software works in both Python 2.7 and Python 3.6, and has been tested on Ubuntu Linux 18.04 LTS ("bionic").

 Install the "ballot-polling" branch of rlacalc from `https://github.com/nealmcb/audit_cvrs`.